pguti778/testinginjava/readme.md

 **/*TestCase.java
 ```

-Pay attention to the `**` at the beginning: it means that Test classes can be anywhere !! 😮 In this project, you can look at the MainServiceTest.
+Pay attention to the `**` at the beginning: it means that `*Test` classes can be anywhere !! 😮 In this project, you can look at the MainServiceTest.
+This is reason for, let me repeat:

+> ### Don't put Testing code inside your main sources. 😵

+## Maven test: Surefire Plugin: The importance

+Having the Surefire plugin being executes every time on the Maven life cycle is very important for ***Continuos Integration*** : if a test fails, something is wrong with the code produced and it must not be pushed into a productive release.
+Really the main idea behind the continues is this: to run automated tests with the latest code and if something is failing, flag it.

 ## Writing tests

-Every method with the `@Test` annotation under `src/test/java` (*) directory is executed as a test by maven and is consider as such by your IDE.
+Every method with the `@Test` annotation under `src/test/java` 👍 directory is executed as a test by maven and is considered as such by your IDE.

-> (*) As said before, place your tests in `src/test/java`

 This is how a test looks like: